Hotel Fort Canning: Facilities

 The hotel has 86 stylised rooms and suites.

-Hotel Fort Canning's upper floor windows have wide views of Fort Canning Park and the Downtown Singapore skyline.
+Hotel Fort Canning's upper-floor windows have wide views of Fort Canning Park and the Downtown Singapore skyline.

-The hotel has two outdoor swimming pools filled with water treated by an innovative non-chlorination-based system, with none of the health issues of conventional swimming pools, a gym and Chinois Spa @ The Legends.
-It also has two food & beverages outlet, and 6 meeting venues with conference facilities.
+The hotel has two outdoor swimming pools filled with water treated by a non-chlorination-based system, a gym, and Chinois Spa @ The Legends.
+It also has two food and beverage outlets and six meeting venues with conference facilities.